What Size AC Unit For 1300 Square Foot House?

 The second most important thing to determine the most efficient central air unit for you is the Seasonal Energy Efficiency Ratio, SEER.

-The BTUs will give you an overall idea, but to know how it will function in the toughest/hottest weather condition, you need to know about the SEER.
+The BTUs will give you an overall idea, but to know how it will function in the toughest/hottest weather conditions, you need to know about the SEER.

 Put simply, this ratio indicates how efficient your system is even when it’s operating in the hottest temperatures possible.